 Characteristic 4: link attributes such as nofollow and title

-Links that use the rel=nofollow attribute don’t affect the position of your web pages on Google.
+Links that use the rel=nofollow tag don’t affect the position of your web pages on Google.
 Some webmasters think that using title attributes can have a positive effect if these contain the targeted keywords.
 Others think that this could trigger a spam filters.

 Characteristic 5: redirects and shortened URLs